Infinitesimal $\mathcal{R}$-matrices for some families of Hopf algebras: Introduction

 We begin our investigation by looking at the class of Hopf algebras of dimension $8$.
 In fact, according to the classification proven in \cite[Theorem 3.5]{St2} for Hopf algebras of dimension up to $11$ over an algebraically closed field of characteristic $0$, the only ones admitting a quasitriangular structure are Sweedler's Hopf algebra, group algebras, and a list of few $8$-dimensional Hopf algebras.
 Among the last-mentioned, the only semisimple Hopf algebra is the \emph{Kac--Paljutkin Hopf algebra} $H_8$ defined in \cite{KP}, whose quasitriangular structures are described in \cite{Wa3}.
-In \cite{P19} Pansera constructed a class of semisimple Hopf algebras $H_{2n^2}$ of dimension $2n^2$, which are a generalization of $H_8$ and are quasitriangular as well, see \cite{ZL}.
-In Theorem \ref{prop:H2n2} and Theorem \ref{thm:H8} we prove that $H_{2n^2}$ has no non-trivial infinitesimal $\Rr$-matrices for every $n \geq 2$.
-In addition we also obtain a complete classification of the Hochschild $2$-cocycles of $H_8$ (see Theorem \ref{2cocyclesH8}).
+A class of semisimple $2n^2$-dimensional Hopf algebras $H_{2n^2}$ was introduced in \cite{Kac} as a generalization of $H_8$.
+They are quasitriangular as well, see \cite{ZL}.
+In Theorem \ref{prop:H2n2} and Theorem \ref{thm:H8} we prove that $(H_{2n^2}, \mathcal{R})$ has no non-zero infinitesimal $\Rr$-matrices for every $n \geq 2$.

-With respect to the class of quasitriangular non-semisimple Hopf algebras of dimension $8$, we first classify infinitesimal $\Rr$-matrices for the pointed Hopf algebras $(A''_{C_{4}})^{*}$, $A_{C_{2}\times C_{2}}$, and then in Proposition \ref{AC2-n} we extend to $A_{C_{2}^n}$ the classification obtained in Proposition \ref{prop:chiAC2xC2} for $A_{C_{2}\times C_{2}}$.
-Instead of classifying infinitesimal $\Rr$-matrices just for the remaining non-semisimple $8$-dimensional Hopf algebras $E(2)$ and $H_{(2,2,q)}$, we deal with the general cases and in Subsections \ref{radfordalgebras} and \ref{E(n)algebras} we determine the pre-Cartier structures of $H_{(r,n,q)}$ and $E(n)$, respectively.
-When $r=1$, Radford Hopf algebras $H_{(1,n,q)}$ coincide with Taft Hopf algebras and they are not quasitriangular, see \cite{Ge2}.
-On the other hand, quasitriangular structures for the Radford Hopf algebras with $r \geq 2$ were classified in \cite{Rad}.
-In Theorem \ref{prop:Rad} we prove that the infinitesimal $\Rr$-matrices for the Radford algebras $H_{(r,n,q)}$, with $r\geq2$, are all trivial.
+With respect to the class of quasitriangular non-semisimple Hopf algebras of dimension $8$, we first classify infinitesimal $\Rr$-matrices for the pointed quasitriangular Hopf algebras $((A''_{C_{4}})^{*},\Rr)$ (Proposition \ref{prop:infinitesimalA''C4}) and $(A_{C_{2}\times C_{2}},\Rr_a)$ (Proposition \ref{prop:chiAC2xC2}), and then in Proposition \ref{AC2-n} we extend the classification obtained for $A_{C_{2}\times C_{2}}$ to $A_{C_{2}^n}$.
+Instead of classifying infinitesimal $\Rr$-matrices just for the remaining non-semisimple $8$-dimensional quasitriangular Hopf algebras $(E(2),R_A)$ and $(H_{(2,2,q)},\Rr_{s,\beta})$, we deal with the general cases and in Subsections \ref{radfordalgebras} and \ref{E(n)algebras} we determine the pre-Cartier structures of $(H_{(r,n,q)},\Rr)$, and $(E(n),R_A)$, respectively.
+When $r=1$, Radford Hopf algebras $H_{(1,n,q)}$ coincide with Taft Hopf algebras and they are not quasitriangular for $n>2$, see \cite{Ge2}.
+On the other hand, when $r \geq 2$, some of these algebras admit a quasitriangular structure \cite{Rad}.
+In Theorem \ref{prop:Rad} we prove that $\chi=0$ is the only infinitesimal $\Rr$-matrix for any quasitriangular Radford algebra $(H_{(r,n,q)},\Rr)$.